Behavioral Health

 — Resources for immigrants

-• FCHC partners with Dr. Ben Crawford from Capeside Psychiatric to provide free telehealth appointments for uninsured patients.
+• FCHC partners with Dr. Ben Crawford from Capeside Psychiatric to provide free telehealth appointments for Medicaid and uninsured patients.
 FCHC patients with private insurance and Medicare can also have easy access to tele-psychiatry through Capeside.

-Our Behavioral Health Team
+Your Behavioral Health Team

 Nisha Lloyd, QMP